-The goal of Building Creative Capacity through Assessment for Learning in the Arts is to understand how high school arts teachers support student creativity in the classroom through assessment for learning (AfL) strategies.
+The goal of Building Creative Capacity through Assessment for Learning in the Arts is to understand how arts teachers support student creativity in the classroom through assessment for learning (AfL) strategies.

 What is AfL?

 Assessment for learning is a type of continuous formative assessment that involves self-, peer-, and teacher-based feedback.
 The goal of AfL is to provide on-going evidence of student progress across learning periods, as opposed to assessment of learning, or summative assessment, which focuses on the end results.
 AfL strategies have been shown to improve student achievement, motivation, and positive self-esteem.

 We focus on AfL because it is currently emphasized in Ontario schools, where we are situated, and also because of its potential to support creative development in arts classrooms.
 We want to know what classroom strategies teachers are using on an on-going basis to encourage creativity in their students.
 It might be as simple as an informal discussion about a student’s creative process, or a detailed rubric that guides students’ thinking on a project.